-Cartagena de Indias is without a doubt the gourmet food capital of Colombia and maybe even South America.
-When I travel I eat well, it is my favorite experience to try new and exotic foods that I have never eaten previously.
+Cartagena de Indias is without a doubt a gourmet food capital of Colombia, and maybe even South America.
+When I travel I eat well.
+My favorite part of any experience to try new and exotic foods that I have never eaten previously.

 A fish shack situated on the beach in the south of Bocagrande Beach, Bony’s win’s the prize for the best seafood during my week in Cartagena.
-The place would not win any special prizes for looks and the only a/c available is a plethora of fans that keep the air moving.
+This place would not win any special prizes for looks and the only a/c available is a plethora of fans that keep the air moving.

 I ordered the Thai Chicken Salad and Rejuvenation Juice.
 The salad consisted of chia seeds, sesame seeds, ramen noodles, cabbage, romaine lettuce, Chinese sprouts, chicken breast, fresh cilantro, fresh basil, shredded carrot, onion and a super zesty Thai dressing.
 The juice was apple, ginger, carrot and beet.
 Sure to rejuvenate even the most exhausted beach-goer I couldn’t ask for a better quality salad.

 Just a block south of Gokela in Bocagrande I discovered this gourmet gelato heaven.
 Small and largely unoccupied I could not resist the call of something cold and sweet.
 Featuring local tropical fruit flavors and many of our classic favorites I opted for a flavor that was a mild vanilla called “natilla” mixed with chips of chocolate.
 It was melt-in-my-mouth good!

 I had to do the greek yogurt both times and for a little extra you can get a few toppings.
 I highly recommend that one of those toppings be Stracciacela Chocolate which hardens into a crispy chunk once added to the yogurt.
 Words can’t even begin to describe the love I have for this place.

 The best sushi I have had in a LONG time, Peru Fusion is Peruvian Ceviche meets Japanese sushi.
 I ordered a roll that was so tasty I forgot to write down the name of it in my excessive haste to get it in contact with my taste buds.

 I sampled their Nispero and Café flavors.
 Nispero is a fruit native to Colombia’s coastal region, it has a very sweet almost nutty-ish, toffee-ish taste and blended well with the coffee flavor I had with it.
 Their ice creams were served in coconut shell bowls which gave it a nice, tropical touch too!
 Definitely the best gelato I have eaten in Cartagena I recommend you take the time to stop in, cool down and enjoy their unique and tantalizing flavors!

-So there you have it, a few spots to check out, cool off and create mouth-gasms.
-Cartagena is definitely the food mecca of Colombia.
+There you have it, a few spots to check out, cool off and create mouth-gasms.
+Food of Cartagena Colombia is definitely of great quality and variety.
 Being pregnant I couldn’t go off on too many adventures during my trip but I could definitely feed me and baby!